Quick Analysis Tool

 Sparklines

-Choose your preferred chart type and apply them by clicking on it.
+Choose your preferred chart type and apply it by clicking on it.

 sparklines example